The Duistermaat-Heckman formula and the cohomology of moduli spaces of polygons: Crossing the Walls

 In \cite{gs89} Guillemin and Sternberg give a thorough analysis of wall crossing problems relative to (quasi-free) $S^1$-actions.
 They also point out that their construction can be made $H$-equivariant, when $H$ is any compact group commuting with the $S^1$-action.
 This is our case: in fact we will first perform the symplectic reduction by a complement $H$ of the $S^1$ associated to the wall and then apply the analysis as in \cite{gs89} to the remaining $S^1$-action.
 Still there is a small subtlety here, since the action of $U(1)^n$ is not effective.

 In this Section we prove the following Theorem \ref{WCtheo}.
-Before stating that, let us introduce some notation: consider $r^0$ and $r^1$ regular values of $\mu_{U(1)^n}$ lying in different regions of regular values, $\Delta^{\!
+Before stating that, let us introduce some notation: consider $r^0$ and $r^1$ regular values of $\mu_{U(1)^n}$ lying in different chambers, $\Delta^{\!
 0}$ and $\Delta^{\!
 1}$ respectively, separated by the wall of equation

 Assume also that the lengths vectors $r^0 \in \Delta^{\!0} $ and $r^1 \in \Delta^{\!1}$ satisfy